 Patch nodes are added in the Node Graph (see Adding Nodes).
 In a typical setup, a patch node is connected to the source image node on the input and the Display or Canvas node on the output.

-The BezierPatch receives input from the Media Player and sends output to the Context
+The BezierWarp receives input from the Media Player and sends output to the Canvas

 Deleting a Patch

-To delete a patch, right-click on the patch name in the Patches List and select Delete Patch from the drop-down menu, or delete the patch node in the Node Graph.
+To delete a patch, right-click on the patch name in the Displays and Patches List and select Delete Patch from the dropdown menu, or delete the related patch node in the Node Graph.